Michael Kilgarriff: Music

 Kilgarriff is a music hall enthusiast, and wrote what is considered the definitive guide to music hall songs: Sing Us One of the Old Songs: A Guide to Popular Song from 1860–1920 (Oxford University Press, 1998).
 This work lists thousands of influential songs by singer, lyricist and composer.
 Kilgarriff himself was a regular performer at the legendary Players' Theatre Club in Villiers Street, Charing Cross, London, where he took the part of chairman many times as well as performing comic songs, accompanying at the piano and directing.

+Writing

+He wrote the 1968 BBC Radio adaptation of J. R. R. Tolkien's The Hobbit.
+He is also the author of many book dealing with drama, music hall tradition, and humour.